MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![General tab settings](media/agisoft-2.PNG "General tab settings")

-3. On the **GPU** tab, select the check box for any graphics processing units (GPUs) available for processing.
+3. On the **GPU** tab, select the check box for any available graphics processing units (GPUs).
 If you only have one GPU available, at the bottom of the dialog box, select the **Use CPU when performing GPU accelerated processing** check box.
 Select **Apply** when you're done.

     ![GPU tab settings](media/agisoft-3.PNG "GPU tab settings")